hanleybrand/madExp/madExp_FarmableConditions/Readme.txt

 Experiment #3 - wheatseed
 In this experiment I wanted plants to actually drink water.
 This would partially inhibit massive farms due to a requirement of a constant supply of water.
 Though I wanted to take it one step further and make each plant require a specific liquid.
 Still a work in progress.

+On further experimentation it seems world.objectConfigParameter(entity.id(), "parameter", "default return value") is an extremely powerful tool.
+It allows you to look up specific details of the object it self within the JSON of the file.
+This helped me set which type of liquid I wanted for the crop to use.

+Though the way the liquids.config really sucks since it is numerically based, so mods which end up using the same numbers will end up having issues.
+Nothing I really can do about that.
 ==

 Other Notes: